Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Discussion

 More generally, several other matters also require deeper investigation in order to fully assess the capabilities of CNNs in estimating topology.
-For one, the task of modelling a real dataset for the purpose of training a CNN would need to be addressed.
-Secondly, generating this data would need to be carefully controlled, possibly via some form of topology-preserving algorithm; this itself raises the question of whether generating a diverse training dataset from the outset, that is, a dataset that comprises of more complicated features, such as multiple components, links, and connected sums, could be enough to train a CNN that is capable of general homology estimation, without the need to understand any properties of the real dataset under consideration.
-These aspects could, potentially, benefit from a (Bayesian) statistical approach, such as those considered in zero-shot, one-shot, or $N$-shot learning models~\citep{Fe03,Pal09}, which are capable of generalising knowledge to unfamiliar cases after seeing little, or no, training examples without requiring extensive retraining, or where complete training may not be possible due to dataset limitations, or because real data may be infinitely-variable (as may be the case with homeomorphic deformations).
+For one, the task of modelling a real-world dataset for the purpose of training a CNN would need to be addressed, particularly when it would not be possible to analyse and label real-world data or collect enough data for the purpose of training a CNN.
+In this case, a CNN would be prepared with a synthetic dataset, which has been designed to exhibit similar features or a comparable distribution to the real-world data, before applying it to analyse real-world data.
+Secondly, generating this data would need to be carefully controlled, possibly via some form of topology-preserving algorithm, as this would allow for the data labels that are produced on-the-fly during the sample generation step (Section~\ref{subsec:data_labelling}) to be carried over without alteration.
+Solutions will likely require a theoretical and practical collaboration between algebraic topology and computer science.
+Such an interdisciplinary effort would facilitate the extension of the approach to a broader class of 3-manifolds~\citep{AcetoEtAl2024, Martelli2023, Pur20, Thurston1997, GilmerEtAl1983}, support the characterisation of manifolds in image-type data, and inform how these structures can be accurately represented in synthetic datasets.
+For example, the random deformation of the canonical embeddings that are used in our experiments could be accomplished by developing a 4D version of the repulsive tangent-point energy algorithm that was proposed by~\citet{Yu21A, Yu21B} (although, we concede that this method itself would be computationally expensive and would not protect against the homological consequences of producing deformed cavities with self-intersections).
+These two matters raise the question of whether generating a diverse training dataset from the outset, that is, a dataset that comprises of more complicated features, such as multiple components, links, and connected sums, could be enough to train a CNN that is capable of general homology estimation, without the need to understand any properties of the real-world dataset under consideration.
+Thirdly, while the CNN architectures that have been considered in this present work demonstrate better performance when a cavity-focused training approach is used, a CNN that sees abstract holes more similarly to persistent homology could possibly be developed.
+Hyperparameters such as the learning rate, loss function, and number and type of layers could be adjusted, and it would be interesting to compare the problem from the perspective of a prediction problem versus a classification problem.
+Potentially, there may also be some benefit in applying (Bayesian) statistical approaches, such as those considered in zero-shot, one-shot, or $N$-shot learning models~\citep{Fe03,Pal09}, which are capable of generalising knowledge to unfamiliar cases after seeing little, or no, training examples without requiring extensive retraining, or where complete training may not be possible due to dataset limitations, or because real-world data may be infinitely-variable (as may be the case with homeomorphic deformations).